 Can pleural effusion be fatal?

-When you inhale asbestos fibers, that can lead to the development of cancer in the pleura.
+Inhaling or ingesting asbestos fibers can lead to the development of cancer in the pleura.
 If cancer spreads in the pleura, it can lead to the development of what is known as a malignant pleural effusion.

 Is pleural thickening dangerous?

-Pleural thickening, also caused by asbestos exposure, is a progressive disease.
-This means that symptoms become worse as time goes by.
-In its advanced stages, pleural thickening can be very serious and can lead to severe lung disease.
+Symptoms of pleural thickening become worse as time goes by.
+In its advanced stages, pleural thickening can be very serious and cause severe lung disease.